Joe Carollo: Third tenure on the Miami City Commission (2017-25)

 [Carollo's] brash style of governing has kept the city in the headlines for decades and, in recent years, in legal trouble....Known to go on long personal tirades against perceived enemies, Carollo has long been a divisive figure, eliciting intense loyalty from friends and hostility from opponents.
 But with so much experience in the city, Carollo showed deep knowledge of how the city government operates, and he is known to zero in on tiny line-items in budgeting and to ask probing and revealing questions about city operations and efficiencies.
 His office has opened new parks around his district and he has championed services for the elderly, who have made up a core part of his base.

+Carollo's term ended when he resigned on December 10, 2025.

 Replacing Viernes Culturales

 Viernes Culturales (Cultural Fridays) is a festival in the Little Havana neighborhood in Miami held on the last Friday of the month run by a nonprofit made up of area business-owners and community members.
 In 2018, Carollo applied for permits on the same space and time that would have held Viernes Culturales in a move to force the festival to shut down.
 Carollo said that he felt the existing event had become "a flea market."
 One of the Viernes Culturales nonprofit board members, William "Bill" Fuller, said that the actions were taken to attack him personally.